jacksnow00/earth2-docs/docs/aflaskboard.rst

 1.3 Check connection tk1 to PC.

-Please make sure that the jetson tk1 is connected to the PC through the micro connector USB cable during normal flashing, and place the tk1 into the recovery mode, To check, please execute on the PC
+Please make sure that the Jetson TK1 is connected to the PC through the micro connector USB cable during normal flashing, and place the TK1 into the recovery mode, To check, please execute on the PC
 ::